Nikon FM/FE/FA

 All cameras could be ordered in a chrome or black outfit.
 And all cameras can be fitted with either the MD-11 or MD-12 motor drive, giving them a top speed of 3.5 fps.
 The MD-12 is to be preferred as the MD-11 runs down the battery in the camera when the on/off switch of the motor drive isn´t set to ´off´.
 The exposure meter in the camera is fed by that small battery in the bottom of each camera.
 The batteries in the motor drives do not feed the exposure meter!

-Many Nikon FM/FE/2 users became enthusiast when Nikon announced the Nikon FM10 in 1995.
-But what a disappointment when they found out that this camera (and the 2 years later introduced FE10) turned out to be a plastic and slimmed down copy of the successful series.
+But what a disappointment when they found out that this camera (and the 2 years later introduced FE10) turned out to be a plastic and slimmed down copy - build for Nikon by Cosina - of the successful series.
 The cameras were initially meant for the poorer parts of our globe.
 In Europe these cameras weren´t even for sale.
 The Europeans may be lucky as the two cameras don´t deserve the name ´Nikon´ on top of them.
-Of course people with a low/now budget deserve a Nikon camera, but an all-metal durable upgrade of the Nikon FM would have been a more appropriate offer.
+Of course people with a low/no budget deserve a Nikon camera, but an all-metal durable upgrade of the Nikon FM would have been a more appropriate offer.
 Never do this again Nikon Corporation!

 In September 1983 a very sophisticated camera (for those days), related to the FM/FE-series was introduced: the Nikon FA.